silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/02_Common_Variables.md

 but it is also the standard for any object that has a body of content to output.

 <div class="info" markdown="1">
-Please note that this database content can be `versioned`, meaning that draft content edited in the CMS can be different from published content shown to your website visitors.
+Please note that this database content can be "versioned", meaning that draft content edited in the CMS can be different from published content shown to your website visitors.
 In templates, you don't need to worry about this distinction.

-The `$Content` variable contains the published content by default,and only preview draft content if explicitly requested (e.g. by the "preview" feature in the CMS) (see the [versioning documentation](/../model/versioning) for more details).
+The <code>$Content</code> variable contains the published content by default,and only preview draft content if explicitly requested (e.g. by the "preview" feature in the CMS) (see the [versioning documentation](/../model/versioning) for more details).
 </div>